mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 If a user tries to drop an internal or Java-based UDF, they will receive an error.

 ### Configurations
 - A new configuration to enable experimental features.
-This reason this should be considered experimental is because our solution relies on GraalVM (see Design(#Design)), which is awaiting a 1.0 release (release candidate versions are available and have worked well in [prototypes of polyglot UDFs in KSQL][prototypes]).
+This reason this should be considered experimental is because our solution relies on GraalVM (see [Design](#design)), which is awaiting a 1.0 release (release candidate versions are available and have worked well in [prototypes of polyglot UDFs in KSQL][prototypes]).

 [prototypes]: https://github.com/magicalpipelines/docker-ksql-multilingual-udfs-poc